-In insider matters, Remedy Entertainment Plc complies with the laws of Finland, more specifically the Securities Markets Act and the Criminal Code as well as Regulation (EU) No. 596/2014 of the European Parliament and of the Council on market abuse (“MAR”), its complementary rules and regulations and the insider guidelines of Nasdaq Helsinki Ltd.
+In insider matters, Remedy Entertainment Plc complies with Finnish laws, specifically the Securities Markets Act and the Criminal Code as well as Regulation (EU) No. 596/2014 of the European Parliament and of the Council on market abuse (“MAR”), its complementary rules and regulations and the insider guidelines of Nasdaq Helsinki Ltd.

 The company has prepared insider and trading guidelines in accordance with the rules and guidelines of Nasdaq Helsinki, and they include the company’s instructions and procedures relating to inside information and trading in the company’s financial instruments.
-If there are any discrepancies between the insider guidelines and the applicable regulations, the applicable legislation and the associated regulations will take precedence.
-This page includes certain key sections from Remedy Entertainment’s insider guidelines.
+If there are any discrepancies between the company’s insider guidelines and the applicable regulations, the applicable regulations will take precedence.
+This web page includes certain key sections from Remedy’s insider guidelines.

 Insiders And Insider Lists

-The company (or a person acting on behalf or for the account of the company) is obligated to prepare and maintain a list of all persons who have access to inside information and who work for the company under an employment contract or who otherwise perform tasks through which they have access to inside information (such as counsels, accountants and credit rating agencies).
+The company (or a person acting on behalf or for the account of the company) has an obligation to prepare and maintain a list of all persons who have access to inside information and who work for the company under an employment contract or who otherwise perform tasks through which they have access to inside information.

 The company’s permanent insiders, who have permanent access to all inside information pertaining to the company on account of their position or job, are:

-- the ordinary and deputy members of the company’s Board of Directors;
+- the company’s ordinary and deputy Board members;

 - the CEO;

-A project-specific insider list shall be drawn up when the company has an ongoing project.
+A project-specific insider list is prepared when the company has an ongoing insider project.
 Project-specific insiders include persons who work for the company under an employment contract or any other agreement and have access to inside information concerning a specified project.

 Closed Window And Trading Restrictions